CyrexEnterprise/hyper-ui-donderstarter/README.md

 After adding the package, you need to include it into the build process (gulpfile.js:44) and into your foot.html file, making it available in every template page you make.

+This branch uses Bootstrap.
+To learn about Bootstrap go to [http://getbootstrap.com/getting-started/](http://getbootstrap.com/getting-started/)

 ## Gulp tasks
 - **npm run gulp** will build the files inside the /dist folder and perform a watch.
 You are ready to start developing
 - **npm run clean** will clean the dist folder